quiddihub/dojono-form/README.md

 An example of one the pluggable forms

-contains multiple pluggable forms that allows users to such as:
+contains multiple pluggable forms that allows users to implement them onto web pages such as:

 - An IFrame file that imports a form that contains a progress bar as well as an IFrame that imports a form which does not contain a progress bar